-For the most part, my lifestyle journey is styled as a sort of healthy living renaissance.
+For the most part, my lifestyle journey is styled as a journey towards a sort of healthy living renaissance.
 Today, for instance, I ate virtuously at Tra Vinh for lunch [pho tai and braised beef pictured below] and cooked up some garlic pak choy for dinner.

 With the nights cooling down in Perth, however, I sometimes need a stodgy meal to make me feel loved from the inside, and variations on the following recipe have fitted the bill on more than one occasion.
 And, from the opening picture and title, I guess you’re already aware that this is not a raw food/vegan post.

 Recipe #83: Pepper steak pies.
 Makes 12 mini pies.
 Note that these freeze really well once made.
 To make these, you will need a traditional muffin baking tray and folded baking papers.

 ► ½ tsp salt [you may need more, to taste]

 ► 2 tsp peppercorns, freshly crushed [they have more flavour than the pre-ground pepper; add more or less pepper depending on your tastes]